imebcr/DziriServe/README.md

 # 4. What information visitors need to acheive their goals?

 ### Will visitors be familiar with your subject area / brand or do you need to introduce yourself?
+Actually it is a new idea in the Algerian society ,because as we know , in order to  find someone to do a job such as repairing electricity or drainage pipes ,requires personal relationship with a worker ,but we overcome this problem by offering people who are doing such kind of jobs with intention of facilitate people’s life.
+So to reach this goal, we are obliged to introduce ourselves to both client and worker.

 ### Will they be familiar with the product / service / information you are covering or do they need background information on it?
+No, they will not be familiar with our services neither workers nor clients, it is a new thing in the work community.

 ### What are the most important features of what you are offering?
+The most important features are:
+•	Our website will be open 24/7 in case of any emergency.
+•	The worker works only when s/he is free.
+•	A young worker will not be obliged to work for another boss, s/he starts with us.
+•	A large amount of work chances are offered.
+•	The client can distinguish between a good worker and bad one through a rating system for the workers but of course a test will be placed to make sure that our clients will have a good service.
+•	The worker can post it creations on its dziriServe profile.
+•	Our website offers also for women who work from their houses to enlarge their projects.

 ### What is special about what you offer that differentiates you from other sites that offer something similar?
+The special about our website that it is
+•	We offer an easy way for our workers to find jobs and also services for clients.
+•	We offer good prices for clients and code promo for our loyal clients
+•	We offer a huge number of work chances for our works.
+•	Our services covers a lot of fields (education, food, crafts, ...).
+•	Our service policy is safe and fair, as well as comprehensive to all parts of the country.
+•	Our website offers trustful works.

 ### Once people have achieved the goal that sent them to your site, are there common questions people ask about this subject area?
+Yes, of course there are some question that people may  ask like :
+•	Does the worker come in time as mentioned in the website?
+•	Is the service offered by the worker good enough or not?
+•	Is it trustable?

 # 5. How often will people visit the website?
+Workers:
+  Workers will visit the website always and every time they are available.
+Clients:
+  They will visit it every time they are in need for a service.

 # 6. Site maps: